ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

     ls -R /

-Lists directories and files *recursively*. how do I know which options do what?
+Lists directories and files *recursively*.
+This will be a very long output, so use Ctrl-C to break out of it.
+Sometimes you have to press Ctrl-C many times to get the terminal to recognize it.
+In order to know which options do what, you can use the manual pages.
+To look up a command in the manual pages type "man" and then the command name.
+So to look up the options for "ls", type:

     man ls

-Navigate this page using the up and down arrow keys, PageUp and PageDown, q to quit.
-In this manual page, find the following options, and then try those commands.
+Navigate this page using the up and down arrow keys, PageUp and PageDown, and then use q to quit out of the manual.
+In this manual page, find the following options, quit the page, and then try those commands.
+You could even open another terminal, log in again, and run manual commands in that terminal.

-    ls -l # Not specifying a directory means that the current directory will be used ls -a
+    ls -l /share/genomes/GENCODE/GRCm38.p6/ # long format, gives permission values, owner, group, size, time, and name ls -a /share/genomes/GENCODE/GRCm38.p6/
-    ls -l -a
+    ls -l -a /share/genomes/GENCODE/GRCm38.p6/
-    ls -la  # option 'smushing' ... when no values need specifying ls -ltrha
+    ls -la  /share/genomes/GENCODE/GRCm38.p6/ # option 'smushing' ... when no values need specifying ls -ltrha /share/genomes/GENCODE/GRCm38.p6/

 And finally adding color: